Pablo López (footballer, born 1977): Managerial career

 On 11 June 2015, López was named manager of As Pontes.
 He left the club in June 2016 to join Deportivo de La Coruña as the manager of the Juvenil B squad, before becoming an assistant of Clarence Seedorf in the main squad in February 2018.

 López followed Seedorf to the Cameroon national team also as his assistant in September 2018, before joining Emilio Larraz's staff at Racing de Ferrol in July 2020, under the same role.
 He was also an analyst at the latter side during the 2023–24 season before departing the club.

 On 5 November 2024, López was appointed manager of Primera Federación side Ourense CF. He left the club the following 4 June to return to Racing, being named manager of the side freshly relegated to division three.

+On 7 January 2026, López was sacked by Racing after a poor string of results.